yxyyy0302/Angular-Project/README.md

 You can add anime characters, search for characters, order characters, and delete characters.

-I might come back and add more features to this in the future if I want to use AngularJS more.
+Might come back and add more features to this in the future if I want to use AngularJS more.